 Lohocla: Past to Present

-Established in 1983 in Chicago, Illinois, Dr. Boris Tabakoff founded Lohocla Research Corporation to translate his basic science discoveries to the clinic.
+Dr. Boris Tabakoff founded Lohocla Research Corporation to translate his basic science discoveries to the clinic in 1983 in Chicago, Illinois.

-Because Dr. Tabakoff joined the Federal Government as the Scientific Director of the National Institute on Alcohol Abuse and Alcoholism (NIAAA) at the National Institutes of Health (NIH) in Bethesda, Maryland, there was a hiatus in Lohocla’s research endeavors.
-In 1993, after eight years of government service, Dr. Tabakoff returned to private life and resumed the development of Lohocla.
-The company quickly undertook new research ventures, including the development of genetic tests for predisposition to depression and alcohol addiction and the development of medications for addiction and chronic pain.
+Because Dr. Tabakoff joined the federal government as the Scientific Director of the National Institute on Alcohol Abuse and Alcoholism (NIAAA) at the National Institutes of Health (NIH) in Bethesda, Maryland, there was a hiatus in Lohocla’s research endeavors.
+After eight years of government service, Dr. Tabakoff returned to private life and resumed the development of Lohocla in 1993.
+The company quickly undertook new research ventures, including the development of genetic tests for predisposition to depression and alcohol addiction and the development of medications for chronic pain and addiction/craving.

-Lohocla’s current research is supported by an NIH medications-development grant for treatment of alcohol addiction (lead compound “Nezavist”) from the National Institute for Alcohol Abuse and Alcoholism (NIAAA/NIH), and a cooperative grant from the National Institute on Drug Abuse (NIDA/NIH) to develop the company’s lead compound Kindolor®, a chronic pain and opiate-sparing medication as well as a contractual agreement with Mediagnost, a company headquartered in Tübingen, Germany.
+Lohocla’s current research is supported by an NIH medications-development grant for treatment of alcohol addiction (lead compound “Nezavist”) from the National Institute for Alcohol Abuse and Alcoholism (NIAAA/NIH), and a cooperative joint grant from the National Institute on Drug Abuse (NIDA/NIH) and the National Institute of Neurological Disorders And Stroke (NINDS/NIH) to develop the company’s lead compound Kindolor®, a chronic pain and opiate-sparing medication as well as a contractual agreement with Mediagnost, a company headquartered in Tübingen, Germany.